-4.1.2 Amateriel management inspector shall perform the following functions:
+4.1.2 Materiel Management Inspector Responsibilities.
+A materiel management inspector shall perform the following functions:

 4.1.2.1 Establish and maintain the final identification and classification of all property received, stored, issued, or shipped.

 4.1.2.2 Identify known or suspected damage, deterioration or corrosion during use, storage, or shipment.